-PTT values the importance of social, environmental and health impact management in every project.
-This is to ensure that operations throughout the project lifecycle, before, during and after operations are controlled to avoid any disturbances to or negative impact on society, the environment, and safety, allowing co-existence on a sustainable footing with local communities.
-By conducting impact assessments, defining preventive mitigations, and monitoring measures to oversee the practices of contractors and employees, PTT can ensure that projects are managed strictly in line with the stated procedures and measures.
+PTT values the importance of social, environmental and health impact management in all projects.
+This ensures that operations throughout the project’s lifecycle, before-, during-, and after- operations are under controls to avoid causing negative impacts on society and the environment.
+This allows co-existence on a sustainable footing with local communities.
+By conducting impact assessments, defining prevention, mitigation, and monitoring measures to oversee contractors and employees’ practices, PTT can ensure that projects are strictly in line with established procedures and measures.

 Social, Environmental and Health Impact Analysis